-Procedure: Injury management, rehabilitation and compensation
+Procedure: Rehabilitation and compensation

 - The University strives to create and maintain a workplace that supports the safety, health and wellbeing of staff.
 The University is committed to occupational rehabilitation for staff who sustain work related injuries or develop work related illnesses that impact on their ability to perform their work.
 It will aim to achieve the safe and timely return to work of injured staff through early and appropriate intervention.

 - The aim of the rehabilitation and compensation systems are to support injured workers to remain at work or return to gainful work at the earliest appropriate time.

 - The University will provide suitable duties wherever possible in order to maintain staff at work or facilitate an early return to work.
 The University will respect and treat reference information in accordance with the Principles of the Commonwealth Privacy legislation and University Policies and Procedures.

 - A worker, who suffers a work-related illness, injury or disease and needs medical treatment and/or cannot work because of the injury, is entitled to claim workers' compensation.

 - This procedure outlines the roles, responsibilities and rights of the various stakeholders in the rehabilitation process, to achieve effective return to work of injured/ill staff.